These locals will see themselves on the big screen

 These aren't the only stories that will be told.
 The festival has brought in award-winning films from across the world.
-The closing night of the festival focuses on Cincinnatians.
-ReelCincy will feature eight short films about local people Sat., March 7, at the Cincinnati Art Museum.
+But, the closing night of the festival focuses on Cincinnatians: ReelCincy will feature eight short films about local people Sat., March 7, at the Cincinnati Art Museum.

 In my job I'm constantly amazed, inspired, moved.
 And it's because of the people in this great city.
 They've invited me into their homes, allowed me to witness some of the most important and intimate events in their lives, and have helped me to better understand the world I live in.

 This week, they are inviting you to do the same.